 So how do viruses steal my passwords and bank account numbers?

 Most viruses use programs called "keyloggers" and "screen scrapers".
 These stealthy programs record your keystrokes and take screenshots of what you're doing.
 They'll record when you log into your online bank account or Amazon or when you use your credit or debit card online.
 Then the virus secretly sends this personal info back to the bad guys.
 Keyloggers and screen scrapers are very quiet and hard to locate and erase.
 Viruses can also scan your hard drive for files that contain your passwords, bank account numbers, government ID numbers, etc. Also these viruses use a technique called "man in the middle" to lead you to fake websites that look like your bank's website or Amazon's website.
 When you log into the fake website the "man in the middle" collects all your login data.
-Viruses can also do lots of other bad things, but if I write about all that I just get depressed. :-)
+Viruses can also do lots of other bad things like encrypt and ransom all your important data, but if I write about all that I just get depressed. :-)

-Remember to just do a Google and Youtube search for any words that are not familiar.
+Remember to do a Google and Youtube search for any words and concepts that are not familiar.

 Now here's the main steps to follow to make your Windows PC more secure.

 - Back up all your important files every few days or even every day.
 I recommend backing up to an external hard drive and to an online backup service like iDrive, Crashplan or Carbonite.
 These services are great cuz your backup is not in your home.
 If your external backup drive gets damaged or stolen you still have all your files at your online backup service.
 Do a Google search for "online backup service".
 Don't trust just one backup.
 You need to backup your important files to two or more locations (one at home and one online).
 There's an excellent backup program called "Casper" by fssdev.com that allows you to make a "bootable image" of your hard drive.
 This is very nice.
 Do a Google search to learn more.